Messyginger0804/contracts_dfwsc/emmut-contract.md

 ---

-## 6. Ownership & Confidentiality
+## 6. Confidentiality

-1. All work created under this project is the **intellectual property of DFW Software Consulting (DFWSC)** and/or its client (**Emmut Properties LLC**).
-2. Diego may not reuse, resell, or disclose project materials or code outside of DFWSC projects.
-3. Confidentiality remains in effect after this agreement’s termination.
+1. Confidentiality remains in effect after this agreement’s termination.

 ---